En tête technical corner

 - Under a GNU Affero GPLv3 license, for free.
 The Affero GPL is an open source license that is similar to the GNU GPL license, with new conditions adapted to server-side software, primarily stipulating that the source code of the software must be made available to users of the service.

 - under a proprietary license.
-Contact Belledonne Communications for costs and other service information.
+Contact us for costs and other service information.

 Please read the installation instructions in our wiki.